Streaming Defense Week 9: Rams Ready to Feast on the Saints

 If you wisely selected your fantasy defense/special teams at the end of your draft -- according to our Redraft Strategy Playbook -- then the best strategy involves streaming the position to take advantage of those matchups.

-Let’s dive into how DST works and ensure you stream to maximize your points for Week 3 and beyond.
+Let’s dive into how DST works and ensure you stream to maximize your points for Week 9 of the season.

 Most fantasy football leagues score team defenses on the following categories: